majieee/hello-world/README.md

 # hello-world
-This is one test repository
-Now add some fixed code into this branch
+This is one test case,now add some fixed code into this branch